google/starthinker/tutorials/cost_sheet.md

 ### Time Scaling

-Conservitvely, if the average job takes 6 minutes, and the average recipe has 10 jobs, then each job handler on a machine can execute 24 recipes in a day.
+Conservatively, if the average job takes 6 minutes, and the average recipe has 10 jobs, then each job handler on a machine can execute 24 recipes in a day.
 Thus, a machine with two job handlers can execute 48 recipes, and so on.
 Your pricing for [Google Virtual Machines](https://cloud.google.com/compute/docs/machine-types) may vary...

 $37 / month at 1   - 50 Recipes  = 1 x n1-highmem-4 x 2 jobs = 48 recipe hours